Larry King Show: Humor

 King would occasionally entertain his audience by telling supposedly true amusing anecdotes from his youth and early career in radio, such as a story about when he and his friends faked the death of a schoolmate.
 In another, King told of his misadventures trying to sell a Baby Tender.

-King placed future Hall-of-Fame pitcher Sandy Koufax into his popular Carvel ice cream story.
-The Carvel story was later revealed to be untrue, when Koufax stated that he didn't know King at that time (although King and Koufax grew up in the same Brooklyn neighborhood, Koufax said that he didn't meet King until after he became famous on radio; further investigation into other details of the story indicate it was a fabrication).
-Another popular story of King's also later shown to be false, had King at his first job as a young disc jockey, leaving the radio station while on the air to romance a lady across town.
+King placed future Hall-of-Fame pitcher Sandy Koufax into his Carvel ice cream story, the most popular anecdote with listeners.
+The Carvel story was later revealed to be untrue, when Koufax stated that he didn't know King at the time the story supposedly took place (although King and Koufax grew up in the same Brooklyn neighborhood, Koufax said that the two never met until after King became famous on radio; further investigation into several other details of the tale prove it was likely a fabrication).
+Another of King's popular stories involved him at his first job as a young disc jockey, leaving the radio station while on the air to romance a lady listener across town.
+Again, later scrutiny of some details indicate the story to be false.
 As a result, the veracity of King's other stories and anecdotes have also been called into question.
-Regarding the spurious stories, King later stated "I should never have done that.
+When initially questioned about the spurious stories, King would coyly evade the subject but he later stated "I should never have done that.
 I used to do it just to improve my own ego."
 In his 2009 autobiography, King repeated the Carvel story but replaced Koufax with "Howie Weiss".